mundoalem/puxadinho/README.md

-# Skibidi
+# teenycli

-A Python microframework to build command line applications and system services.
+A **teeny** tiny Python framework to build CLI applications and system services.